LemonAppDev/konsist/docs/features/koscope.md

 KoScope.fromProjectFiles(sourceSet = "test") // All Kotlin files present in the "test" source sets
 ```

-The `module` and `sourceSet` arguments allows to create more granular scopes.
+The `module` and `sourceSet` arguments allow to create of more granular scopes.

 ### More Granular Scopes

-It is also possible to create more granular scopes to store different subsets of project files e.g.
+More granular scopes such as module scope or package scope can be defined to store different subsets of project files e.g.

-* scope representing for production code
+* scope representing production code
 * scope representing for test code
 * scope representing specific application layer
 * ...